Shubhi2002/GoGit/CONTRIBUTORS/IIITA/Second_year/Shubhi Pandey/info.md

 git checkout "name of the file in which commit was made"

 Now the branch will be clean and you can push the changes.

+2. No, Force pushing is not a good practice because it may overwrite the commits which in turn may lead to conflicts to others working in the same repository.
+   In our case Force push was okay because we were the only one working in our repository.

+3. Git Submodules